Get Right Car Insurance Quotes this 2022

 - Your homeownership.
 Some companies give homeowners a price break on car insurance, even if you don’t buy homeowners’ coverage through the same insurer.
 Many offer discounts if you bundle multiple policies, such as homeowners and auto insurance, with the same company.

 5. Age and Experience of the Car Driver

-It is common for a lot of people to buy insurance coverage for their car and not be the primary driver of the vehicle.
-Whether it’s a parent insuring a new driver’s car, or a company insuring a fleet of vehicles, knowing the profile of a driver helps insurance companies determine a premium that is most relevant to the driver and the car.
+It is common for many people to buy insurance coverage for their car and not be the vehicle’s primary driver.
+Whether it’s a parent insuring a new driver’s car or a company insuring a fleet of vehicles, knowing the driver’s profile helps insurance companies determine the most relevant premium to the driver and the Car.

 In the UAE specifically, insurance companies also ask about the international driving experience of the primary driver.

-This is because the country is mainly expatriate drivers from all over the world, with different driving backgrounds, laws and regulations.
-Some countries are considered more like the UAE driving system than others, which also has an impact on what one’s premium could be.
+This is because the country is mainly expatriate drivers from all over the world, with different driving backgrounds, laws, and regulations.
+Some countries are considered more like the UAE driving system than others, which also impacts what one’s premium could be.